-In my earlier posts, I have outlined why it is important to set short-term, medium-term and long-term goals for your personal life.
-In this post, I will expand on specific examples of good medium-term goals (otherwise called mid-term gaols) and explain why setting medium-term & long-term goals is important.
+In my earlier posts, I have outlined why it is important to set short-term goals, mid-term goals, and long-term goals for your personal life.
+In this post, I will expand on some specific mid-term goal examples (or medium-term goals) and explain why setting medium-term & long-term goals is important.

 For example, if you want to pay off your house early, save for a down payment or pay for your children to get an education, you will also need to plan this several years ahead of time.
-So let’s review good examples of mid-term goals.
+So let’s review some good mid-term goal examples.

 The things that we want don’t just happen because we hope that they will.
 It takes hard work and planning to make your dreams a reality.